Omnipod 1 & a Half Month Review

 In fact, I called customer service a few days later to explain to them what had happened and they asked for the serial number (so keep your pod!) and a few other questions and then they told me they’d send me a new pod with my next order.
 Good customer service is a really important factor, especially when you’ll probably be dealing with them for the next few years!

 Well, that’s my review so far.
-Let me know what you think of your omnipod, or another insulin pump that you use.
+Let me know what you think of your Omnipod, or another insulin pump that you use.
+P.s.
+Type W1N makes awesome stickers for Pods and other diabetic devices, check them out!

 I am not a medical professional and should not be taken as such.
 I am only speaking from personal experience.
 Talk to your doctor about any health concerns you may have regarding your diabetes.